Biodiversity

 Direction Map to the Alluring Past

-Due to the ancient native trees' evolutionary optimized ecology, the plants have genetically evolved into formidable distributors of the superficial rainwater, allowing this water to penetrate the soil's otherwise porous resistive structure.
-Thus the native, ancient plants loosened up the soil's otherwise dense fabrics through these intricate fibrous networks of plant roots.
+Thanks to the evolutionary optimization of the highlands' ancient native trees' ecology, they evolved into formidable distributors of surface water to the aquifers, allowing it to penetrate the soil's otherwise porous, resistive structure.
+Thus, the native, ancient plants loosened the soil's otherwise dense fabric through their intricate root networks, allowing water to reach the aquifers.

 The healing capacity of a native forest

-The natural health and fertile beauty in this indigenous Juniper forest (40) illuminates with precision the healing ability of a native forest and the severe Nature and habitat destruction that occurred at the introduction of the Eucalyptus tree.
-The importance of careful research regarding knowledge in natural sciences is given a rigorous and evident example before any foreign species is regarded as possible for an introduction into an unfamiliar and vulnerable habitat.
+This original forest (40), just to the right of point (16), is captivatingly wild and features Juniperus procera trees more than 50 years old.
+This native woodland (40) offers a unique encounter with Nature, with a somewhat exotic, primaeval lushness and a great surprise.
+This native Juniper woodland (40) is massive in appearance and stunning in vitality, with a perfect, lush and dense undergrowth.
+This native forest's vibrancy and lushness are beyond what a visitor would usually expect in proximity to the Capital.
+The natural health and fertile beauty of this Indigenous Juniper forest (40) illuminate with precision the healing power of a native forest and the crucial Nature and habitat restoration that occurred to heal the toxic effect from the introduction of the Eucalyptus tree.
+The importance of careful research into knowledge of natural sciences is given a rigorous and evident example before any foreign species is considered for introduction into an unfamiliar and vulnerable habitat.

 The Environment, Culture & Prosperity

-However, much work has been done to re-form an upper soil layer with a protective undergrowth.
-It would, therefore, be very pleasing to information about a new generation of this highly-blessed historic tree, which, however, still grows in the magical graceful and appealing landscape of Entoto Natural Park.
+However, much work has been done to reform the upper soil layer and establish a protective undergrowth.
+It would therefore be very pleasing to obtain information about a new generation of this highly blessed historic tree, which still grows in the magical, graceful and appealing landscape of Entoto Natural Park.
+To find these indigenous Podocarpus trees, use the area of the map loop (B).

 Podocarpus falcatus (P. gracilior)